Student Good Guide

 To gain admission to the UW chemical engineering graduate program, a student must apply to both the UW Graduate School and the Department of Chemical Engineering.
 It is essential that both the Graduate School and the Department receive the materials they require by the deadlines in order to be considered for admission. ...
 Personal statement ...

-15. How To Write an Engineering Personal Statement (With Example)
+21. How To Write Your Postgraduate Personal Statement

 My overall goal is to achieve Chartered Status and a Masters degree in Chemical Engineering is my first stage in enabling me to combine all my attributes, strengths & career ambitions.
 The high standards expected in chemical engineering fit my personal motivation and love of achievement.
 This personal statement was written by ds722 for ...